 The dissertation is the most important part of the Department's doctoral program.
 The dissertation is an original piece of historical scholarship, involving extensive primary research and original analysis of secondary source material.
 Normally, the student spends a year or more engaged in intensive research, and another year or more writing the dissertation.
 Throughout this period, students work closely with advisors and other faculty members serving on the dissertation committee.
 The finished dissertation must be approved by all dissertation committee members and is normally the approximate length of a book manuscript.
-The normal time for researching and writing the dissertation is two years for all 5+2 students and three years for all other students.
+The normal time for researching and writing the dissertation is three years.
 Students are encouraged to apply for external funding to support their dissertation research and writing.
 The Department holds periodic workshops to assist students in writing grant applications.